 The East Khasi Hills are home to ancient forests sacred to the Khasi people.
 Amongst the forests are stone monoliths, dedicated to warriors of the past 500 years.
 These same forests play host to many of the endangered species in this rich biodiverse region, with upward of 130 endangered species on the Red List of species published by the The International Union for Conservation of Nature.

-WeForest works directly with a Federation of 10 himas and 62 Khasi villages to actively restore the landscape, to combat climate change through carbon sequestration and to develop income opportunities that rely on a healthy, biodiverse standing forest.
+Our planting partner, WeForest, works directly with a Federation of 10 Himas and 62 Khasi villages to actively restore the landscape, to combat climate change through carbon sequestration and to develop income opportunities that rely on a healthy, biodiverse standing forest.

 - Annual restoration of 500 hectares

 - While improving forest composition and restoring biodiversity

 - Develop and test indicators of improved hydrological function in the Umiam watershed

 - Support the transition to fuel efficient cooking stoves to reduce fuel pressure

 - Support the transition to climate resilient sustainable agricultural systems

 - Reduce poverty through a forest-friendly economy e.g. women-run tree nurseries

 The project adopts a long term approach to restore degraded landscapes, store atmospheric carbon, and improve the livelihoods of the forest dependent community who are largely rural smallholders.
 Women within the community play a key role: the Khasi community are one of the world’s few matrilineal societies where lineage and inheritance follows the women.